aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="j"><sup>7</sup>&nbsp;Now YHVH said: "I have seen, yes, seen the affliction of my people that is in Mitsrayim, their cry I have heard in the face of their slave-drivers; indeed, I have known their sufferings! <sup>8</sup>&nbsp;So I have come down to rescue it from the hand of Mitsrayim, to bring it up from that land to a land, goodly and spacious, to a land flowing with milk and honey, to the place of the K'naani and the Ḥitti, of the Emori and the Perizzi, of the Ḥivvi and the Yevusi.</span> <span class="e"><sup>9</sup>&nbsp;</span><span class="j">So now,</span> <span class="e">here, the cry of the Children of Yisrael has come to me, and I have also seen the oppression with which Mitsrayim oppresses them. <sup>10</sup>&nbsp;So now, go, for I send you to Pharaoh – bring my people, the Children of Yisrael, out of Mitsrayim!"</span>
+<span class="j"><sup>7</sup>&nbsp;Now YHVH said: "I have seen, yes, seen the affliction of my people that is in Mitsrayim, their cry I have heard in the face of their slave-drivers; indeed, I have known their sufferings! <sup>8</sup>&nbsp;So I have come down to rescue it from the hand of Mitsrayim, to bring it up from that land to a land, goodly and spacious, to a land flowing with milk and honey, to the place of the K'naani and the Ḥitti, of the Emori and the Perizzi, of the Ḥivvi and the Yevusi.</span>[foot]In J (vss.
+7-8), the Lord announces to Moses his intention to Personally descend to Egypt and rescue the Israelites, Moses is merely the Lord's mouthpiece.
+In E (vss.
+9-10), God appoints Moses to rescue the Israelites and the means are left up to Moses himself.
+Note also the allusion to the Egyptian taskmasters which J introduced to Exodus 1, according to E, the Israelites were not enslaved.[/foot] <span class="e"><sup>9</sup>&nbsp;</span><span class="j">So now,</span>[foot]The word behold here was likely added in order to better connect the disparate statements in vss.
+7-8 and 9-10.[/foot] <span class="e">here, the cry of the Children of Yisrael has come to me, and I have also seen the oppression with which Mitsrayim oppresses them. <sup>10</sup>&nbsp;So now, go, for I send you to Pharaoh – bring my people, the Children of Yisrael, out of Mitsrayim!"</span>
 </div></td></tr>